pcordemans/presentation-template/presentation.md

 # Goal

+> Take it or leave it, at home!
+> -- Wim Helsen

 <!--
 - What is the main goal of the project?
 - What are secondary goals of the project?